Nobby, Queensland: History

 A School of Arts was opened in Nobby in 1909.
 The hall, along with an adjacent bank building, was completely destroyed by fire in July 1928 and was rebuilt in 1929.

 Bellview State School opened on 2 February 1920.
-It closed on 1949.
+It closed in 1949.

 The Nobby branch of the Queensland Country Women's Association was established in April 1925; its first president was Sister Elizabeth Kenny.